Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 ## Mongoose Schemas

 To combine MongoDB and NodeJs the NodeJs library [Mongoose]('http://mongoosejs.com/') will be used.
 Mongoose uses Schemas to organize data.
 These Schemas are derived from the collections and documents mentioned above.
+Appropriate data validation is added to these Schemas to ensure data integrity.

 ## 5. Mockups & Screenshots